bigeasy/wafer/index.md

 Here's where it gets harder.
 I ran into a logging database that wanted to match strings supplied as double quoted strings.
 I found myself writing out queries with a lot of backticks.
-The above query aganst JSON would be expressed as `"\\\"statusCode\\\":\\\"error\\\""`.
+The above query against JSON would be expressed as `"\\\"statusCode\\\":\\\"error\\\""`.
 Against Wafer the query is `" level=error;"`.